thibault-roux/thibault-roux/README.md

 ## About Me

-🎓 I'm a passionate Ph.D. student specializing in Natural Language Processing (NLP) and Speech Processing.
+🎓 I'm a Ph.D. student specializing in Natural Language Processing (NLP) and Speech Processing.
 My research focuses on the evaluation of Automatic Speech Recognition (ASR) systems, the analysis of their errors and their particularities!
 I work between Nantes and Avignon Universities 🏛 at the [LS2N](https://www.ls2n.fr/) and the [LIA](https://lia.univ-avignon.fr/).
 My supervisors are [Richard Dufour](https://cv.hal.science/richard-dufour), [Jane Wottawa](https://janewottawa.wordpress.com/) and [Mickael Rouvier](https://cv.hal.science/mickael-rouvier).
 Previously, I studied Cross-Lingual Embeddings and their evaluation methods at Aix-Marseille University with [Carlos Ramisch](https://pageperso.lis-lab.fr/carlos.ramisch/) and Manon Scholivet.

 ## What I do